mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *when a benefit is wrongly conferred, the author of the benefit may often be said to injure.*
+> *a person with a new idea is a crank until the idea succeeds.*

 </div>
 <!-- quote-end -->